dclong/blog/misc/content/2013-10-21-shell-tips.markdown

     The default is Emacs mode.
     You can turn on the Vim mode by `set -o vi` in `.bashrc`.

-## Programming

-1. Dash is faster than bash and thus is often used as login shell while bash has more features and is often used as interactive shell `.profile` is intend to be read by shell script you should not use any bash specific feature in it.

-2. You do not have to escape quotes in sub shells (command in `$()`).

 ### Media